Why Alcohol and Substance Abuse Do Not Remove Fear

 By: Stan Popovich

 Managing a mental health condition — such as anxiety, depression, or mood disorders — can be challenging.
 Substance use often compounds the difficulty.
-Ignoring mental health concerns can increase drug or alcohol use, while substances can intensify symptoms like stress, irritability, and anxiety.
-Understanding these interactions is key to effective treatment and recovery.
+Ignoring mental health concerns can increase drug or alcohol use, while substances can intensify symptoms like stress, loneliness, irritability, and anxiety.
+Understanding these interactions is key to effective treatment and recovery in the future.

 1. Addiction escalates quickly: Addiction makes the brain crave increasing amounts of a substance to achieve the same high.
 This can quickly spiral out of control and cause serious damage.